froger-me/wp-unpublish/README.md

 ### Deactivate and Uninstall

-When deactivated, all the posts maked Unpublished are not accessible anymore in the wordPress Admin Dashboard.
+When deactivated, all the posts maked Unpublished are not accessible anymore in the wordpress Admin Dashboard.
 When uninstalled, all the posts maked Unpublished are marked Private.

 ## Hooks - filters